curtiswilliamson19/Zsurvival/.github/README.md

 ## ZSurvival
 * **PLATFORM**: Windows
 * **LANGUAGE**: C++
-* **ENVIRONMENT**: Visual Studio
+* **ENVIRONMENT**: Visual Studio 2022

 ## Description
 ZSurvival is a top-down zombie survival game, the aim of which is to survive as long as possible.
 To survive, players must shoot the approaching zombies, pick up ammunition, and attempt to beat their high score!
-This game was developed using the C++ PlayBuffer library created by Sumo Digital Limited.
+This game was developed using the C++ PlayBuffer library created by Sumo Digital Limited available at: https://github.com/sumo-digital-academy/playbuffer

 ## Control Scheme
 - Movement: WASD